-the initiation of industry - all these are successively narrated.
+11 The formative period of Chinese civilization, opening with the coming of the Andites, continues on down to the great ethical, moral, and semireligious awakening of the sixth century before Christ.
+And Chinese tradition preserves the hazy record of the evolutionary past; the transition from motherto father-family, the establishment of agriculture, the development of architecture, the initiation of industry-all these are successively narrated.
 And this story presents, with greater accuracy than any other similar account, the picture of the magnificent ascent of a superior people from the levels of barbarism.
 During this time they passed from a primitive agricultural society to a higher social organization embracing cities, manufacture, metalworking, commercial exchange, government, writing, mathematics, art, science, and printing.

-16 And so the ancient civilization of the yellow race has persisted down through the centuries.
+12 And so the ancient civilization of the yellow race has persisted down through the centuries.
 It is almost forty thousand years since the first important advances were made in Chinese culture, and though there have been many retrogressions, the civilization of the sons of Han comes the nearest of all to presenting an unbroken picture of continual progression right on down to the times of the twentieth century.
 The mechanical and religious developments of the white races have been of a high order, but they have never excelled the Chinese in family loyalty, group ethics, or personal morality.

-17 This ancient culture has contributed much to human happiness; millions of human beings have lived and died, blessed by its achievements.
+13 This ancient culture has contributed much to human happiness; millions of human beings have lived and died, blessed by its achievements.
 For centuries this great civilization has rested upon the laurels of the past, but it is even now reawakening to envision anew the transcendent goals of mortal existence, once again to take up the unremitting struggle for never-ending progress.

-18 [Presented by an Archangel of Nebadon.]
+14 [Presented by an Archangel of Nebadon.]